 2.3 Measurement of Independent Variables

-The independent variables of the present study were age, educational level, family size, member(s) involved in agriculture, sources of water, farm size, farming experience, annual income, training experience, membership of organization, and contact with information sources of the farmers.
+The independent variables were age, educational level, family size, member(s) involved in agriculture, sources of water, farm size, farming experience, annual income, training experience, membership of organization, and contact with information sources of the farmers.

 Age of a respondent was measured based on the actual years, education in years of schooling, family size in total number of family members, members(s) involved in agriculture based on the number of respondents who used to work in the agricultural field.
 Sources of water was measured based on four different sources; farm size based on total farm land area (ha) owned by the respondents’ family.
-Farming experience was measured based on the duration of a respondent engaged in agricultural works, annual income based on his/her total annual earnings from different sources expressed in BDT (Bangladeshi Taka).
+Farming experience was measured based on the duration of a respondent engaged in agricultural works, annual income was based on total annual earnings from different sources expressed in BDT (Bangladeshi Taka).
 In the same way, training experience was ascertained in number of days attended in different trainings, organizational membership based on the nature and duration of participation in different organization while contact with the sources of information was assessed by counting the number of information gathering sources.

 2.4 Statistical Analysis

-Statistical Package for Social Science (SPSS) was used to analyze data and simple statistics like percent, frequency count, mean, standard deviations were employed (Hasan et al., 2023).
+Statistical Package for Social Science (SPSS) was used to analyze data and simple statistics like percentage, frequency count, mean, standard deviations were employed (Hasan et al., 2023).
 Linear regression analysis was used to assess the contribution of selected socioeconomic characteristics of the respondents to their adaptation measures to cope up with the increasing salinity (Hasan et al., 2022).

 RESULTS AND DISCUSSION